How to Build a Cross-Platform QR Code Scanner with Capacitor

 Capacitor is an open source native runtime created by the Ionic team for building Web Native apps.
 We can use it to create cross-platform iOS, Android, and Progressive Web Apps with JavaScript, HTML, and CSS.1 As an alternative to Cordova, Capacitor delivers the same cross-platform benefits, but with a more modern approach to app development, taking advantage of the latest Web APIs and native platform capabilities.2

-In this article, we are going to talk about how to use the capacitor barcode reader plugin to build a QR code scanner using Dynamsoft Barcode Reader (DBR) along with Dynamsoft Camera Enhancer (DCE).
+In this article, we are going to talk about how to use the capacitor barcode reader plugin to build a QR code scanner using Dynamsoft Barcode Reader (DBR).

 Build a QR Code Scanner using Capacitor